iamfreelight/RK_RaceKit/README.md

 *   `turnspeed` (Number, Default: `1`): The rate at which the vehicle turns.

+*   `mobileTurnspeed` (Number, Default: `0.4`): The rate at which the vehicle turns, special custom value for mobile for turning speed parity across desktop/vr & mobile

 *   `minAngularVelocity` (Number, Default: `-1`): The minimum rate at which the vehicle turns.

 *   `maxAngularVelocity` (Number, Default: `1`): The maxiumum rate at which the vehicle turns.